microprediction/microprediction/README.md

 ### Class Hierarchy

-Use [MicroReader](https://github.com/microprediction/microprediction/blob/master/microprediction/reader.py) if you just need to get data and don't care to use a key (or pull [directly](https://www.microprediction.com/public-api)).
+Use [MicroReader](https://github.com/microprediction/microprediction/blob/master/microprediction/reader.py) if you just need to get data and don't care to use a key..

     MicroReader
        |